dhrubojoutidas/pro1/Engineering_Management _&_Professional_Practice/README.md

 Rather than theoretical exercises, these assignments focus on **practical decision-making, structured planning, risk management, and professional documentation**—skills directly transferable to industry roles.

 ---

-# Engineering Management & Professional Practice

-This folder contains key academic projects completed as part of the **MGMT3000 – Engineering Management & Professional Practice** unit.
-Each document demonstrates practical skills in project planning, sustainability, teamwork, and professional engineering documentation.

----